Posted on: 06 Aug, 2019

 To our Market Insights

-This is a trend-following strategy that orbits around the proper use of the bollinger bands.
+This is a trend-following strategy for forex day traders that orbits around the use of the bollinger bands.
 One of the common characteristics of trading the forex market is that prices not only tend to return to its equilibrium or mean level, which in bollinger band terms means a revisit of the 20-period moving average, but it often overshoots to the other side of the bollinger band, hence, creating an opportunity to enter at levels that are considered to be at wholesale or at a discount but in the context of an ongoing trend.

 If the BBW is breaking into new highs, that means the commitment to participate in buy or sell-side campaigns is on the rise, therefore, we’d be interested to enter if the price moves outside the opposing side of the most distant bollinger band (low band in uptrends, high band in downtrends).